São Paulo Museum of Art: Theft

-On 20 December 2007, around 5:09 am, three men invaded MASP and took two paintings, considered to be among the most valuable of the museum: O Lavrador de Café (The Coffee Farmer), by Cândido Portinari, and the Portrait of Suzanne Bloch by Pablo Picasso.
-The whole action took about three minutes.
-Art experts estimated value of the paintings at about 55 or 56 million dollars.
-The paintings were recovered by the Brazilian police on 8 January 2008, in the city of Ferraz de Vasconcelos, in Greater São Paulo.
+On 20 December 2007, around 5:09 am, three men broke in to MASP and stole two paintings considered to be among the most valuable pieces in the museum's collection: O Lavrador de Café (The Coffee Farmer) by Cândido Portinari, and the Portrait of Suzanne Bloch by Pablo Picasso.
+It took the perpetrators just three minutes in total to successfully carry out the heist, using a hydraulic jack and a crowbar.
+Art experts estimated the value of the paintings to be around $55-56 million in U.S. dollars.
+Both pieces were recovered by the Brazilian police a few weeks after they were stolen, on 8 January 2008, in the city of Ferraz de Vasconcelos, in Greater São Paulo.
+Two suspects were arrested, although the Brazilian Minister of Culture, Gilberto Gil, speculated that the thieves were "linked to international gangs."